Thinking and memory changes

 Thinking and memory changes are common in Parkinson’s.
 Around half of all people with Parkinson’s will experience some form of thinking and memory changes within 10 years of their diagnosis.

+But this doesn’t mean you will go on to develop more serious problems.
+Everyone’s Parkinson’s is different.
 If you’re worried, you should speak to your Parkinson’s specialist.
-There are different ways to improve symptoms or even slow the progression of these changes.
+There are ways to improve symptoms or even slow the progression of these changes.
 So it’s helpful to recognise them early.

 Parkinson’s leads to physical changes in the brain.
 As Parkinson’s progresses, more brain areas are affected.
+One reason for this is that there are lower levels of a brain chemical called acetylcholine, as well as dopamine.

-One of the reasons for this is that there are lower levels of a brain chemical called acetylcholine, as well as dopamine.
-Another cause is that proteins can build-up in the brain and affect different brain areas.
+Another cause is that proteins can build up in the brain and affect different brain areas.

-There is still a lot of research happening to understand the brain changes that cause thinking and memory symptoms in Parkinson’s.
+There’s still a lot of research happening to understand the brain changes that cause thinking and memory symptoms in Parkinson’s.

-These are called risk factors, and can include:
+These are called risk factors.
+They include:

 • Age.
 People who are older when they are diagnosed with Parkinson’s are more likely to develop these changes.